The Cold War and the Income Tax: Cold War

 I have said that it was difficult to understand, in what we call our free world, how it can come about that a scientist who has been working on CBR [Chemical, Biological and Radiological weapons] but is dubious about the morality of what he is doing should not find it in his power to resign.
 But how free are we citizens of this free world to resign from the gigantic and demented undertakings to which our government has got us committed?

-He makes also an interesting observation about how because of the importance of these problems, and because of the difficult and compelling moral demands they make on us, they have paradoxically disappeared from conversation — a strategy similar to not talking about a family member's drinking problem in the hopes that this will make it as though it never existed in the first place:
+He also observes that, because of the importance of these problems and the difficult and compelling moral demands they make on us, they have paradoxically disappeared from conversation—a strategy similar to not talking about a family member's drinking problem in the hope it will seem to have never existed:

-[T]he United States, for all its so much advertized comforts, is today an uncomfortable place.
+[T]he United States, for all its so much advertised comforts, is today an uncomfortable place.
 It is idle for our "leaders" and "liberals" to talk about the necessity for Americans to recover their old idealism, to consecrate themselves again to their mission of liberation.
 Our national mission, if our budget proves anything, has taken on colossal dimensions, but in its interference in foreign countries and its support of oppressive regimes, it has hardly been a liberating mission, and the kind of idealism involved is becoming insane and intolerant in the manner of the John Birch Society.
 Even those who do not give much conscious thought to what has been taking place are discouraged and blocked in their work or alienated from their normal ambitions by the paralyzing chill of a national effort directed toward a blind dead end which is all the more horrifying and haunting for being totally inconsecutive with their daily lives and inapprehensible to their imaginations.
 The accomplished, the intelligent, the well-informed go on in their useful professions that require high integrity and intellect, but they suffer more and more from the crowding of an often unavowed constraint which may prevent them from allowing themselves to become too intelligent and well-informed or may drive them to indulge their skills in gratuitous and futile exercises.
 One notices in the conversation of this professional class certain inhibitions on free expression, a tacit understanding that certain matters had better not be brought into discussion, which sometimes makes one feel in such talk a kind of fundamental frivolity.